 Kaffee Piraten started 2 years ago after a trip around the world, for 1 year and they travel around coffee countries where they have the opportunity to visit coffee plantations in Ecuador, Colombia and New Zeeland and they saw the rich coffee culture of this country, and the idea to start a coffee in Wien start developing.

 What makes your coffee special?

-Also, where we buy the coffee, is hand picked, is a really hard work but of course the quality is better than the huge plantations.
+Also, where we buy the coffee, it is hand-picked, it is really hard work but of course, the quality is better than the huge plantations.

 When you travel around the world, where did you drink the best coffee?

 That’s really difficult, New Zealand has a very nice coffee culture, they have a lot of coffee shops, and they all roasts inside the coffee shops, so they really have a high-quality coffee and they really care about the coffee, and that’s being the start of the idea of pirate coffee.
 We also have the opportunity in Colombia when we were in la Zona Cafetera, the coffee grows really pure, without technologies at all, and we were roasting the coffee in pawn directly in the fire, and we ground the coffee ourselves in a really basic way, and we brew the coffee on the fire, it was a really basic way of preparation, but we really like it, it was a very special experience to be directly in the plantation and also the preparation was really different and very special.